One of the questions I’m often asked by readers, is how to pick a blog niche.

 Other things covered in this blog are things related to natural living, parenting, organization, beauty products, interior design and more.
 Even their blog layout makes their design aesthetic very clear, and they cover the details of everyday life from a wholesome and intentional-living perspective.

 Farmhouse on the Boone has a really strong social media following with almost 100,000 Instagram followers, over 200,000 Facebook followers and over 3.9 million monthly viewers on Pinterest, illustrating that Lisa picked a niche to blog about very popular topics.

-This blog niche lends very well to social media because it’s very visual and people can see everyday snippets from a much bigger story.
+This blog niche lends very well to social media because it’s very visual and people can see everyday snippets from a much bigger story (like what I’m seeking to do with my new food blog project, VeganTable).
 It’s a good way to introduce people to this lifestyle and show the benefits of it through images.
 Once people are intrigued, they’re likely to click through to learn more.